“Traditional marketing no longer works.”

 This isn’t just my experience in the companies I’ve been involved with—according to Forrester, 72% of CMOs say their ABM programs deliver a higher return than any other form of marketing investment.
 Because of this, ABM has started to seem a lot more attractive to Demand Generation marketers as well.

 To achieve that level of return, marketing and sales must work together to engage customers in coordinated efforts.
 Sales must think of how to cultivate customer relationships to provide the digital experience buyers want.
 Marketers must lean heavily into a buyer-centric, end-to-end GTM approach.
-This requires detailed account data management, shared universally across the company for full visibility and collaboration.
+This requires detailed account data management and account based marketing software, shared across the company for full visibility and collaboration.

 Everyone must focus on buyers within a target account through their multi-constituent, complex internal decision-making processes with quality engagements that deliver a connected experience across a transparent, multi-touch program.
 The programs with the best design will expeditiously maximize sales to high-value accounts and build customer relationships for the long term.